BT TV and broadband provider review

 This type of service (also offered by TalkTalk and Plusnet) tends to be cheaper than the TV packages on offer from Sky and Virgin.

-BT has recently changed its offering – rather than just offering a set combination of channels, it also allows you to add different combinations of channels each month, depending on which package you choose.
+Rather than just offering a set combination of channels, BT allows you to add different combinations of channels each month, depending on which package you choose.
 These combinations are based around Now TV services.

 If you’d like more flexibility around the channels you have, you can choose between five packages – Entertainment, Big Entertainment, Sport, Big Sport and VIP.
 All include Freeview, plus a combination of premium channels.
 While BT’s standard TV and broadband contracts last 24 months, you can change which package you have every 30 days.

-As the name suggests, Entertainment and Big Entertainment are focused around premium entertainment and include channels such as Sky Atlantic, Gold and Syfy.
+As the name suggests, Entertainment and Big Entertainment are focused around premium entertainment and include channels such as Gold, Sky Atlantic and Syfy.
 In addition, Big Entertainment includes the Sky Cinema channels, plus films on-demand.

 Meanwhile, Sport includes all four BT Sport channels, including 52 Premier League matches and all of the UEFA Champions League series.
 Big Sport has the same, plus 11 Sky Sports channels.